Margaret Chesney, PhD

 |Whitman College||1971||Summa cum laude|

-As director of the UCSF Osher Center for Integrative Medicine, Margaret A. Chesney oversees programs in integrative medicine research, education and patient care, all of which emphasize the combined use of modern medicine with complementary approaches and established healing practices to promote health, wellness and healing.
+Margaret A. Chesney is a Professor of Medicine at the UCSF Osher Center for Integrative Medicine.
+From 2010 to 2015, she served as the director of the UCSF Osher Center, with its three core programs in integrative medicine research, education and patient care.
+These programs emphasize the integration of modern medicine with complementary approaches and established healing practices to promote health, wellness and healing.
 In addition, she develops partnerships within UCSF, and with the local and national community to advance the field of integrative medicine.

 Dr. Chesney’s distinguished career in integrative medicine includes her recent work as professor of medicine and associate director of the Center for Integrative Medicine at the University of Maryland, School of Medicine.
-Before that, Dr. Chesney served for five years as the first deputy director of the National Institutes of Health’s Center for Complementary and Alternative Medicine (NCCAM).
-During her time at NCCAM, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at National Institutes of Health.
+Before that, Dr. Chesney served for five years as the deputy director of the National Institutes of Health’s Center for Complementary and Integrative Health (NCCIH, formerly NCCAM).
+During her time at NCCIH, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at National Institutes of Health.

 Prior to her work at the NIH, Dr. Chesney was Professor of Medicine at the UCSF School of Medicine.
 She also served as the co-director of the Center for AIDS Prevention Studies, associate director of the California AIDS Research Center, and director, Behavioral Medicine & Epidemiology Core of the Center for AIDS Research, UCSF-Gladstone Institute of Virology & Immunology.